 AES Indiana's contractors attempt to control vegetation on each circuit on a four-year cycle.
-Approximately a fourth of the system, or 912 circuit miles, will be trimmed per year.
-The production plan is determined by AES Indiana and will be determined by:
+The annual goal is to trim approximately a fourth of the system, or 912 circuit miles.
+The production plan is determined by AES Indiana and will be determined after the consideration of the following metrics or factors of each circuit: